 6. Not calling St. Patrick’s Day 'Patty’s Day'

-For reasons unknown, the rest of the world is convinced the man who freed us from the tyranny of snakes should share his name with a greasy, disk-shaped serving of meat-like substance.
+For reasons unknown, the rest of the world are convinced that the man who freed us from the tyranny of snakes should share his name with a greasy, disk-shaped serving of meat-like substance.

 7. Drawing stuff on the bus window condensation